Killing of Tyre Nichols: Aftermath

-After Nichols' death, Chief Davis called for a review of the SCORPION unit, and the unit was disbanded on January 28.
+After Nichols's death, Chief Davis called for a review of the SCORPION unit, and the unit was disbanded on January 28.

-In the weeks after Nichols' death, The Institute for Public Service Reporting in Memphis reviewed reports that appear to show SCORPION units engaged in "zero-tolerance" or "proactive policing"-type activities.
+In the weeks after Nichols's death, The Institute for Public Service Reporting in Memphis reviewed reports that appear to show SCORPION units engaged in "zero-tolerance" or "proactive policing"-type activities.
 The review revealed that often SCORPION units initiated contact for minor crimes like a seat belt violation, a tinted window violation, or low-level drug offenses.
 This tactic tended to escalate the use of aggressive tactics by the police with little supervision.

 A GoFundMe campaign was created by family members of Nichols that states "We want to build a memorial skate park for Tyre, in honor of his love for skating and sunsets."
 By January 29, the GoFundMe campaign had raised nearly million.

-On the evening of January 31, 2023, a ceremony and press conference with Nichols' family was held at the Mason Temple Church in Memphis, where Martin Luther King Jr. gave his final speech "I've Been to the Mountaintop" in 1968.
-Nichols' funeral was held the next day at the Mississippi Boulevard Christian Church in Memphis.
+On the evening of January 31, 2023, a ceremony and press conference with Nichols's family was held at the Mason Temple Church in Memphis, where Martin Luther King Jr. gave his final speech "I've Been to the Mountaintop" in 1968.
+Nichols's funeral was held the next day at the Mississippi Boulevard Christian Church in Memphis.
 During the service, U.S. Vice President Kamala Harris and Reverend Al Sharpton called for the approval of the George Floyd Justice in Policing Act and other police reforms.

-U.S. Representative Steven Horsford invited Nichols' parents to attend President Joe Biden's 2023 State of the Union Address.
+U.S. Representative Steven Horsford invited Nichols's parents to attend President Joe Biden's 2023 State of the Union Address.
 Biden discussed the difficulty black and brown families have when preparing their children for confrontations with the law.
 For example, Biden said that such families tell their children that when "a police officer pulls you over, turn on your interior lights.
 Don't reach for your license.
 Keep your hands on the steering wheel."

-According to Biden, Nichols' mother told him her son was "a beautiful soul and something good will come from this".
+According to Biden, Nichols's mother told him her son was "a beautiful soul and something good will come from this".
 Biden said that society should "Give law enforcement the training they need, hold them to higher standards, and help them succeed in keeping everyone safe."

 On March 24, 2023, it was announced that the Peace Officer Standards & Training Commission voted to decertify four of the five police officers involved, barring them from working as officers in Tennessee.
 They were given 30 days to appeal the decision.